Dyken Pond Center’s

 You’ve Registered for Camp.
 Now What?
 Please download these four information files.
 Return the Health Information Form and the Authorization Form and your child’s immunization records to us as soon as possible but no later than JUNE 30th.
-Return by email to: firstname.lastname@example.org or print and mail to: Dyken Pond Center, 475 Dyken Pond Road, Cropseyville, New York 12052.
+Return by email to: email@example.com or print and mail to: Dyken Pond Center, 475 Dyken Pond Road, Cropseyville, New York 12052.

 If you prefer to have forms mailed to you, please let us know!